Aamer-Qanadilo/POS-Frontend/README.md

 - [Installation](#installation)
 - [Usage](#usage)

+## Prerequisites

+Before running this project, make sure you have the following installed:

+- Node.js
+- npm

 ## Overview

 This project is a web-based point-of-sale system (POS) designed for use in supermarkets.
 The app provides a user-friendly interface that allows supermarkets to add products to a cart and calculate the total amount for the order.